Campus Crest to buy stake in student housing rival

-Student housing operator Campus Crest Communities Inc CCG.N said it would take a 48 percent stake in rival Copper Beech Townhome Communities LLC for $261.9 million to create the second-largest public student housing operator in terms of beds.
+Feb 27 Student housing operator Campus Crest Communities Inc said it would take a 48 percent stake in rival Copper Beech Townhome Communities LLC for $261.9 million to create the second-largest public student housing operator in terms of beds.

 Campus Crest would also have the option to buy the remainder of Copper Beech over the next three years.